KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/heir-module-tutorial.md

 - The inital funding transaction
   - Validate that the `1of2` address accurately matches `pubkeys` in the opreturn
 - The claiming transaction
   - Validate that this transaction spends transactions from the same funding plan.
-This funding transaction id's values from the opreturn outputs of the transactions should match. (`vintx`)
+This funding transaction id's values from the opreturn outputs of the previous transactions should match. (the previous transactions are often refered as `vintx` in code)
 - Validate whether the heir is allowed to spend the funds
   - Check whether the flag indicates that the Heir is already spending the funds
   - Check whether enough time has passed since the last time the owner was active on the chain